textcreationpartnership/A03564/README.md

 ##Content Summary##

 #####Front#####
-¶ Here begynneth a lytell treatyſe called the Lucydarye.depiction of master and discipleye diſcyple.AS for to ſpeke of nobleſſe ſpyrytuall. it is the mooſt grete nobleſſe that is / and that man may ha
+AS for to ſpeke of nobleſſe ſpyrytuall. it is the mooſt grete nobleſſe that is / and that man may ha
 #####Body#####